Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Numerical Results and Discussion

 \subsection{Simulation Setup}

 We test the proposed and benchmark NLC methods on two configurations of a 32~GBd dual-polarized 64-QAM transmission system over a $12 \times 80$~km standard single-model fiber (SSMF), with a single channel and with 5~WDM channels, consistent with previous works on NN based NLC \cite{CVNN, jain:2022} to facilitate comparison.
 The detailed parameters are provided in Table~\ref{tab:fiber_parameters}.
 We simulate the forward transmission using the SSFM, as described in Section~\ref{SSFM} by dividing the fiber into 500 uniform steps per span (StPS) with an erbium-doped fiber amplifier (EDFA) at the end of each span.
 As discussed in Section~\ref{SSFM}, different choices of DGD and PSP rotation matrices generate different realizations of PMD.
 We generate data from 8 different PMD realizations to train and test the learned models.
-At the receiver, the signal is coherently detected, sampled at 2 samples per symbol and match filtered with a root raised cosine (RRC) filter.
+At the receiver, the signal is coherently detected and sampled at 2 samples per symbol.
+A root raised cosine (RRC) matched filter is deployed when performing CDC and its position in the transmission chain is maintained while transitioning to various NLC schemes.

 Fig.~\ref{fig:receiver} depicts the processing at the receiver for various learned and deterministic NLC methods considered for comparison.
+Downsampling to symbol space is performed implicitly within the output layer of the learned NLC solution.
+For deterministic methods, it is performed by the lumped PMD compensation filter described in the following section.
 Next, we describe the implementation and (hyper)parameters of the various NLC schemes applied.